Wikipedia of life in New York: how to survive a newcomer in the capital of the world

 Life and housing

-A housing search looks like an endless viewing of apartments and talks with agents or, rarely, owners.
-I made a sample letter with a little story about us (work, presence of animals, annual income) to respond to interesting offers.
+Finding a place to live looks like endless browsing and negotiations with agents or - rarely - owners.
+I made a template letter with a short story about us (work, the presence of animals, annual income) to respond to interesting proposals.
 You can specify the desired areas, price ceiling and attach a photo.
-To convince you of trustworthiness and solvency, they show bank statements, peacheks (if you are paid a salary at work), a certificate from work (if you like), credit-rate (in my experience, its absence is better than bad-credit).
+To convince you of reliability and solvency, they show bank statements, paychecks (if you are paid a salary at work), a certificate from work (if you want), a credit score (in my experience, its absence is better than a bad credit score).

 Several apartment search sites.
 Their content is often repeated, but the search for an apartment is always a war, and I would advise you to be present on all fronts.